 - Write a Windows version ( done )

 Thanks to Yoshi JH1TWX and Andre PD1AEU.
-Both spend a lot of time testing during my development!!!
+Both spend a lot of time testing and admin the project.

 Keep in mind..
 It is experimental!
 I am writing this software for fun and have no commercial intentions.
 Peanut is only for HAM amateurs!